sfulay/agora/README.md

 2. Reduce number of participants processed
 3. Use caching (predictions are cached by default)

-## Data Privacy & Ethics

-This platform processes interview transcripts and generates AI predictions about real people's views.
-Please:

-- Obtain informed consent from all participants
-- Anonymize personally identifiable information
-- Clearly communicate how AI predictions are generated
-- Allow participants to review and correct their data
-- Follow IRB guidelines for human subjects research

 ## License

 [Specify your license here]

 ## Support

-For issues or questions:
-- GitHub Issues: [Your repo URL]
-- Email: [Your contact]
-- Documentation: See `generating_v2/README.md` for AI generation details
+For issues or questions, see `generating_v2/README.md` for additional documentation on AI generation details.